 The state’s new plan calls for care facilities in communities around the state.

 According to a December 2012 report from the Mental Health Oversight Committee of the Vermont State Legislature, the state’s mental health system provides services to more than 28,000 adults and children every year.
-Care ranges from acute inpatient hospitalization to case management and peer services.

 Prior to the closure of the state hospital, acute mental health care was provided at the centralized location in Waterbury.